x71c9/uranio-cli/README.md

 ##### Core

-*Uranio Core* generates classes needed to interact with the database.
+`uranio-core` generates classes needed to interact with the database.

 Uranio can interact with the following databases:
 [MongoDB](https://www.mongodb.com/)